CIBC-Internal/python/Doc/reference/expressions.rst

 Restrictions on the types of the key values are listed earlier in section :ref:`types`.
 (To summarize, the key type should be :term:`hashable`, which excludes all mutable objects.)
-Clashes between duplicate keys are not detected; the last datum (textually rightmost in the display) stored for a given key value prevails.
+Clashes between duplicate keys are not detected; the last value (textually rightmost in the display) stored for a given key value prevails.

+.. versionchanged:: 3.8
+   Prior to Python 3.8, in dict comprehensions, the evaluation order of key and value was not well-defined.
+In CPython, the value was evaluated before the key.
+Starting with 3.8, the key is evaluated before the value, as proposed by :pep:`572`.

 .. _genexpr: